Carolina Moisés

-María Carolina Moisés (born 5 March 1975) is an Argentine politician, currently serving as National Deputy representing Jujuy Province.
+María Carolina Moisés (born 5 March 1975) is an Argentine politician, currently serving as a National Senator for Jujuy Province.
 Originally a member of the Justicialist Party, Moisés has co-led the local Arriba Jujuy party since 2013.
-She was most recently elected to Congress in 2019, and previously served as National Deputy from 2005 to 2009.
+She previously served as a National Deputy on two occasions, from 2019 to 2023, and from 2005 to 2009.
 She has also served as a member of the provincial legislature of Jujuy and as a councilwoman in her hometown of San Pedro de Jujuy.

 Early and personal life

 Moisés was born on 5 March 1975 in San Pedro de Jujuy.
 Her father is Julio Moisés, a Justicialist Party politician who has served as mayor of San Pedro on a number of occasions.
 Moisés studied Political Science at the Universidad de Belgrano, graduating in 1997.
 She has one child.

 Political career

 As part of the Justicialist Party and the People's Justicialist Front (FREJUPO), Moisés was elected to the Legislature of Jujuy in 1997.
 She was re-elected in 2001.
 In 2005, she was elected to the Argentine Chamber of Deputies on the Front for Victory list, as the second candidate, behind Carlos Daniel Snopek.
 The list was the most voted in the province with 48.09% of the vote, and both Snopek and Moisés were elected.
 She served her four-year term until 2009.

 Moisés was re-elected to the Chamber of Deputies of Jujuy in the 2009 provincial elections, serving until 2013.
 In 2013, Moisés and her father, Julio Moisés, co-founded the Arriba Jujuy party, remaining within the Front for Victory.
 Upon the end of her term as provincial deputy, she was appointed Secretary of State for International Relations and Regional Immigration of Jujuy Province, in the governorship of Eduardo Fellner.
 In 2016, she was elected to the City Council of San Pedro de Jujuy.